huggingface/datasets/datasets/monash_tsf/README.md

 * `feat_dynamic_real`: optional array of covariate features
 * `item_id`: a string identifier of each time series in a dataset for reference

+For the multivariate time series the `target` is a vector of the multivariate dimension for each time point.

 ### Data Splits

 The datasets are split in time depending on the prediction length specified in the datasets.
-In particular for each time time series in a dataset there is a prediction length window of the future in the validation split and another prediction length more in the test split.
+In particular for each time series in a dataset there is a prediction length window of the future in the validation split and another prediction length more in the test split.

 ## Dataset Creation